 On the surface, it may seem that binge eating disorder (BED) and compulsive buying disorder (CBD) have little in common.
 But the two conditions are more closely related than many people think.

 It may even be possible that one of these behaviors could trigger the other, or make the other worse.
-That’s why it’s critical to understand the many different ways these two conditions impact each other, and the relationship between them.
+That’s why it’s critical to understand the many different ways these two conditions impact each other and the relationship between them.

 Why Do Binge Eating & Compulsive Shopping Co-Occur?

 Researchers found connections between binge eating and binge shopping in the 1990s.
-Since that time, studies have suggested that people who express both conditions may experience deeper psychological distress than someone who only shows signs of one.
+Since that time, studies have suggested that people who express both conditions may experience deeper psychological distress than someone who only shows signs of one.1

-- Impaired decision making: This trait had the unfortunate effect of impacting someone’s success rate with therapy.
+- Impaired decision-making: This trait had the unfortunate effect of impacting someone’s success rate with therapy.

 - Inflexibility: People with both conditions had a harder time changing their thoughts or behaviors.